Power Sharing in Belgium and Sri Lanka Class 10 |CBSE Quick Revision Notes Power Sharing

 Tamils further divided into:

-• Indian Tamils – Whose forefathers came from India as plantation workers
+• Indian Tamils – Came from India as plantation workers.

 Distribution:

-• Sri Lankan Tamils are concentrated in the north and east of the country
+• Sri Lankan Tamils are concentrated in the north and east.

 Religion:

-• Christians – 7% of the population; they speak both Tamil and Sinhala
+• Christians – 7% of the population, speak both Tamil and Sinhala.

-• Post-independence government adopted majoritarian measures to establish Sinhala supremacy
+• Post-independence government adopted measures for Sinhala supremacy.

 1956 Act: